sheltermanager/asm3/doc/manual/wordkeys.rst

    Inserts a table containing a list of the animal's littermates (only those still in care) MovementPayments
-   Inserts a table containing all of the payments for the active movement for the person, animal or movement the document is being generated for.
+   Inserts a table containing all of the payments for the active movement for the person, animal or movement the document is being generated for AnimalDiets
+    Inserts a table containing all of the animal's diets into the document